MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MMA_Search.md

 ## About Multimedia ads in dynamic ad groups

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 > [!NOTE]
 > Enable Dynamic Search ads in your campaign settings for Multimedia ads in dynamic ad groups eligibility.
 For more information, please see [About Dynamic Search ads](hlp_BA_CONC_DynamicSearchAds.md).

 Multimedia ads in dynamic ad groups provide a streamlined, low-touch way to make sure customers find your products or services using large visual imagery.
 After you enable Multimedia ads in dynamic ad groups in your Account level options, we'll automatically generate one placeholder Multimedia ad for each dynamic ad group you create based on your website and campaign information.
 This means that you don't need to do anything on your end to create your ads.
 Our optimization will dynamically populate your Multimedia ads during ad delivery with visual imagery from your website.
 Your Multimedia ads will be eligible to serve unless you pause or delete them.

 The ad creation process is different whether you want to create Multimedia ads for new or existing dynamic ad groups.
 To create Multimedia ads for **new** dynamic ad groups after opting into Multimedia ads in dynamic ad groups, see [Get started with Multimedia ads in dynamic ad groups](#get-started-with-multimedia-ads-in-dynamic-ad-groups).
-To create Multimedia ads for **existing** dynamic ad groups—e.g., dynamic ad groups you created *before* opting in to Multimedia ads in dynamic ad groups—see [Create Multimedia ads for existing dynamic ad groups](#create-multimedia-ads-for-existing-dynamic-ad-groups).
+To create Multimedia ads for **existing** dynamic ad groupsâ€”e.g., dynamic ad groups you created *before* opting in to Multimedia ads in dynamic ad groupsâ€”see [Create Multimedia ads for existing dynamic ad groups](#create-multimedia-ads-for-existing-dynamic-ad-groups).

 <a id="get-started-with-multimedia-ads-in-dynamic-ad-groups"></a>